kingback156/Amplitude-Analysis/README.md

 ## Description

-This project is a web application built with Flask and Dash that allows users to upload audio files, analyze their amplitude, and visualize the results.
-Users can also select regions of the audio for detailed frequency spectrum analysis using FFT (Fast Fourier Transform).
+This project is a web application for performing amplitude analysis on audio files.
+It uses Flask as the web server and Dash for the interactive data visualization components.
+The application allows users to upload audio files, visualize their amplitude, select regions for DFT (Discrete Fourier Transform) analysis, and view inverse DFT (IDFT) plots.

 ## Features
-$\bullet$ **Upload Audio Files:** Supports various audio file formats (e.g., WAV, MP3).
+- **Upload Audio File**: Users can upload an audio file in formats supported by `librosa`;

-$\bullet$ **Amplitude Visualization:** Displays the amplitude of the audio signal over time.
+- **Amplitude Plot**: The waveform of the uploaded audio file is displayed;

-$\bullet$ **Frequency Spectrum Analysis:** Allows users to select regions of the audio for FFT analysis and visualizes the frequency spectrum.

-$\bullet$ **Interactive Tools:** Provides tools for zooming, selecting, and drawing on the amplitude plot.
+- **Region Selection**: Users can select a region of the audio waveform for detailed analysis;
+- **DFT Plot**: The frequency domain representation of the selected region is shown;
+- **Inverse DFT Plot**: The inverse DFT of the selected region is displayed, showing the reconstructed time domain signal.
 ## Screenshot display
 <table>
   <tr>